MoazIrfan/react-tailwind-app/Readme.md

 <br>

-Instantly set up React Vite project with TailwindCSS.

-One command to create a new React Vite project with TailwindCSS configured.
+Instantly start a new React Vite project with TailwindCSS configured, with just one command.

 <br>